shsagir/play-area-sync/docs/ssh-keys.md

 After you have set up Git and created your local SSH key and stored it on the correct place, you'll need to tell fortrabbit about that.
 So that we can securely identify you later on.

-While boarding (first time in the Dashboard) to fortrabbit you'll be asked to do this.
-Later on you can install the public SSH key in the fortrabbit Dashboard under your Account:

-* Dashboard > Your Account > Add a new SSH key
+* "Dashboard" > "Your Account" > "Access methods" > "Add a new SSH key"

 You might be asked to re-enter your fortrabbit Account password to do this.
-Then you will see a form with two fields:
+Then you will see a form with a textarea to copy/paste the actual key in.
+Most likely this should be the contents of the file `id_rsa.pub` which is stored in `~/.ssh`.

-1. an input for title — anything you like, identify the key later on
-2. a textarea for the actual key — paste the key value here

 This is what a valid SSH key looks like (don't paste this):